irvallensar/engagement-analyzer-demo/README.md

 * **Deployment:** Streamlit Community Cloud, Git Large File Storage (LFS)

 ## 💻 Local Installation
-**⚠️ Important Environment Note:** This project strictly requires **Python 3.10**.
-Newer versions (such as 3.11 or 3.12) may fail during pip installation because the `spacy-alignments` tokenizer requires specific pre-built wheels to avoid compiling Rust code from scratch.
-Before deploying the app, go to "Advanced Settings" and select Python 3.10 for the environment.

 If you wish to run the inference pipeline locally: